 You see, there are landscapes, and then there are landscapes!
 Such landscapes you can’t take a bad shot of even if you were the crappiest photographer on Earth with the crappiest camera ever made.
 Such landscapes like the views in Koli National Park under fresh, white snow.

-We got extremely lucky during our one day visit in Koli National Park in January, as the snow had just landed on the hills and treetops of Eastern Finland.
-The sky was bright blue and cloudless, and the rays of sunshine were sprarkling from the surface of the frozen snow so bright it made us squint our eyes.
-Besides our own breath we couldn’t hear a sound.
+We got extremely lucky during our one day visit to Koli National Park in January, as the snow had just landed on the hills and treetops of Eastern Finland.
+The sky was bright blue and cloudless, and the rays of sunshine were sparkling from the surface of the frozen snow so bright it made us squint our eyes.
+Besides our own breath, we couldn’t hear a sound.

 Some of the photos are taken with a frozen Nikon, some of them with an icy cell phone, some of them even through a dirty window of a funicular, but they have not been edited.
 I have only added my paw print on the bottom corner and resized them way smaller in order to load faster, but nothing else has been done.